- About Us

 One of the most intriguing objects in Woodlawn Cemetery is the stone coffin, or the sarcophagus, which sits above ground near the center of the cemetery.
 According to an article by Frank Weller, published in 1950 in the Southern Illinoisian, a headstone next to the sarcophagus reads, “JW Landrum, Died July 4, 187.., Aged 47 years.”
 There are a couple of different versions of who is buried there.

-The first story is that a young woman from Vicksburg, Mississippi, the wife of JW Landrum, was buried in the above ground coffin.
+The first story is that a young woman from Vicksburg, Mississippi, the wife of JW Landrum, was buried in the above-ground coffin.
 She was placed there because she did not want to be buried in Yankee soil.
 Her husband was a Carbondale native and was said to have sprinkled soil from Vicksburg inside her coffin before the lid was closed.
 The second story is that Lt.
 Colonel John Mills of the Union Army was supposedly buried there.
 His family found out that a Confederate soldier was to be buried at Woodlawn, and they had his body removed so that the two soldiers would not occupy the same land.

 Carbondale & the Civil War

-Although no great Civil War battles were ever fought in Carbondale, the town played a pivotal role in determining if the southern part of the state would ultimately align itself with the Union or Confederate Army.
+Although no great Civil War battles were ever fought in Carbondale, the town was pivotal in determining if the southern part of the state would ultimately align itself with the Union or Confederate Army.
 When the Civil War began, Carbondale was not immune to the pro-Southern sentiment that erupted in Egypt - The tip of Illinois settled by Southerners whose origins were reflected in staunch Democratic loyalties and Negrophobic sentiments.
 The region’s most prominent political leader, John A. Logan, wavered between support of North and South.

 Memorial to the Freed Slaves

-There are a number or commemorative monuments in Woodlawn Cemetery including one in the southeast corner to honor the memory of 30 freed slaves who are buried in an unmarked area of the cemetery.
+There are a number of commemorative monuments in Woodlawn Cemetery including one in the southeast corner to honor the memory of 30 freed slaves who are buried in an unmarked area of the cemetery.
 Their names are unknown.
 They died of smallpox in 1864 soon after coming from the South to Carbondale.
 The monument was dedicated at a Memorial Day service in 1983.